Documentation

 Task Assignment

-Task assignment is flexible, a task can be assigned to:
+Task assignment is flexible.
+A task can be assigned to:

-• A Role: It is possible to create custom roles, which can be used (if appropriately configured) for the purpose of task assignment.
+• a role: It is possible to create custom roles, which can be used (if appropriately configured) for the purpose of task assignment.

 Assignment Context